Bylaws of the Security Industry Association

 Section G. Quorum of the Board

-The order of business and all other matters of procedure at every meeting of Directors shall be determined by the Chairman, or in his or her absence, by the 1st Vice Chairman.
+The order of business and all other matters of procedure at every meeting of Directors shall be determined by the Chair, or in his or her absence, by the Chair-Elect.

 A majority of the Directors present, whether or not a quorum is present, may adjourn any meeting to another time and place.
 If the meeting is adjourned for more than twenty-four (24) hours, prior to adjourning the meeting, notice of the new time and place shall be given to all Directors, including those who were not present at the originally scheduled meeting.